limgwei/webDevEcommerce/server/resources/docs/groups/cart.md

 </form>

-## Remove the specified resource from storage.
+## Remove the specified product from cart